-While there is no cure for ADHD, there are behavioral and medication interventions available to help manage it.
+There are behavioral and medication interventions available to help manage ADHD.
 These interventions often work best when used together.

 - FDA-approved medications for ADHD include both stimulant and non-stimulant options. - Home/family-based interventions include parent coaching from a behavior specialist in effective behavior management strategies.
 These typically include methods for increasing structure and motivation and providing immediate reinforcement for desired behaviors. - At school, behavioral classroom strategies can be used.
 Your child may also be eligible for academic accommodations (i.e., modifications to the environment or tasks that support equal access to learning) and/or special education services through a Section 504 plan or Individualized Education Program (IEP).